mwat56/Nele/README.md

 ### Authentication

 But why, you may ask, would we need username/password files anyway?
-Well, you remember me mentioning that you can add, edit and delete articles/postings?
+Well, you remember me mentioning that you can add, edit and delete articles?
 You wouldn't want anyone on the net beeing able to do that, now, would you?
 For that reason, whenever there's no password file given (either in the INI file or the command-line) all funtionality requiring authentication will be _disabled_.
 (Better safe than sorry, right?)

-_Note_ that the password file generated and used by this system resembles the `htpasswd` used by the Apache web-server both files are _not_ interchangeable because the actual encryption algorithm used by both are different.
+_Note_ that the password file generated and used by this system resembles the `htpasswd` used by the Apache web-server, but both files are _not_ interchangeable because the actual encryption algorithms used by both are different.

 ## Configuration